 A total of 67 wells for both exploration and development were drilled between 1952 and 2013, of which 53 wells are in onshore basins and 14 in the offshore basins.

-According to the latest data from the Central Intelligence Agency (CIA), natural gas annual production increased from 5.2 billion cubic feet (BCF) in 2006 to 35.1 BCF in 2013.
+Tanzania’s natural gas annual production increased from 5.2 billion cubic feet in 2006 to 110 billion cubic feet in 2017, all of which destined for domestic consumption.